 Warm, gooey cinnamon rolls is such a fun treat especially when camping.
 I’ve found having the cinnamon rolls cook in the oranges has been, so far, the best way to cook them.
 I have seen pictures on Pinterest of campers cooking them on sticks over the fire.
 But let me be honest, my kids have a hard time standing by a campfire cooking a marshmallow for 5 seconds before they want to stick it in the fire.
 There is no way they would be able to stand still with a cinnamon roll wrapped around a skewer for 5 minutes.
 Kudos to those that can, but not my kids.

 Oranges, cinnamon rolls, tin foil, a sharp knife and a spoon is all that’s needed for this recipe.
-The regular size Pillsbury can of cinnamon rolls has 8 in each.
-Depending on how many cans of cinnamon rolls you are making, you will need at least four oranges for each can.
-I like to get an extra orange just in case.
-With my luck, one of the kids would start peeling to eat it and that won’t do because the cinnamon rolls will be cooking in the orange rind.
+A regular size of cinnamon rolls has 8 in each can.
+You will need four oranges for each can.
+However, I like to get an extra orange just in case.
+With my luck, one of the kids would start peeling to eat it and that won’t do, because the cinnamon rolls will be cooking in the orange rind in this recipe.
 Using a sharp knife, cut the oranges in half.

 Lay out a sheet of tin foil.
 Place one cinnamon roll into each orange rind and place on a sheet of tin foil for cooking on the grill.
-If you have read my other camp grilling posts, you know that I am a big fan of heavy-duty aluminum foil because less tin foil needs to be used.
-You may also wrap them up each one as well if your grill is smaller.
-We have tried both ways, and they do seem to cook a bit quicker in individually packets as it’s a tighter seal, although uses more foil.
+If you have read my other camp grilling posts, you know that I am a big fan of heavy-duty aluminum foil.
+It’s thicker and stronger and better to cook with in my opinion.
+If your grill is on the small side, wrap each orange with cinnamon roll individually.
+Or you can just lay out the tinfoil and put the oranges on top for cooking.
+We have tried both ways, and the cinnamon rolls do seem to cook a bit quicker in individually packets as it’s a tighter seal, although uses more foil.

 Making cinnamon rolls is a great way to get your family to together!
 Have them help by cleaning out the oranges.
 Enable the help of even the littlest camper by allowing them to put the cinnamon roll into each orange.
 Let the bigger kids, wrap each orange in foil to make single packets.
 Eat a delicious breakfast and enjoy the fresh air – all while camping!